Itera/ada-django-kurs/__tasks__/optional/README.md

 Level of difficulty: **hard**.

 In this task, you will add a comment section in the detail view of each recipe.
 To achieve this, you will need to add a new model `Comment` in our database, and render the data in our application.
-The second half of the task is You can also add a separate page in our application
+The second half of the task is to create a separate page in our application for adding comments to each recipe.
+The second part is a bit harder to implement than the first, but you can stop after the first part if you would like to explore other tasks instead.

 Click [here](/__tasks__/optional/task5_comments) to go to task 5.